 The best approach, in my opinion, is to use the top of a dresser, which is already the right height (above).
 You can also buy a changing table made specifically for this, but when you no longer need it… it’s just an extra piece of junk, whereas a dresser you will use forever.

-The most affordable solution is a soft changing pad, like the Summer Infant Contoured Pad (pictured left, $14).
+The most affordable solution is a soft changing pad, like the Summer Infant Contoured Pad (pictured left, $20).
 The changing pad is shaped like a half-pipe so your baby stays in place during a diaper change.
-You can screw it into your changing table so it doesn’t move around.

 You’ll also need 2 or 3 changing pad covers (roughly $10 a piece).
 They get soiled pretty quickly so you’ll need more than one.
 On top of the changing pad cover, you will also need a whole bunch of waterproof pads (the white pad) as an added layer of protection — these are much easier to wash than the covers, and run $13 for a 3 pack.
 Get a whole bunch; you’ll be washing them all the time.

 For a little more, check out the highly-rated PooPoose changing pad ($59), which has a superior security band to keep baby from squirming off the table and falling (yes, it happens!).
 This is the #1 rated changing pad on Amazon and for good reason.

-If you prefer something you can wash off directly, try the impermeable Keekaroo Peanut Diaper Changer ($129, below).
+If you prefer something you can wash off directly, try the impermeable Keekaroo Peanut ($129, below).
 Riding the bandwagon, Little Tikes, Bumbo and Skip Hop also make one for about half the price each.

 Heck, if you’re spending that much, and you’re in the market for something with a few more bells and whistles, I also like the Hatch Baby Grow ($149), an integrated baby scale and changing pad in one.
 The scale allows you to track weight gain, milk intake and other such things that are typically only ascertained by a visit to a pediatrician’s office.
 I would especially recommend this for parents who are the “need to know” type (those who like to have lots of data) or if you have any reason to expect a preemie (you are pregnant with multiples, high risk, etc.).